Bedrock-OSS/bedrock-wiki/docs/documentation/queries.md

 ## query.block_neighbor_has_any_tag and query.relative_block_has_any_tag

-Requires `'Experimental Molang Features` to use.
+Requires `Experimental Molang Features` to use.
 From the docs `Takes a relative position and one or more tag names, and returns either 0 or 1 based on if the block at that position has any of the tags provided`.
 This is useful for using connecting blocks or detecting entities.

 `query.block_neighbor_has_any_tag` - Takes block position
 `query.relative_block_has_any_tag` - Takes entity position